gluobe/meraki-docker-workshop/lab-04/README.md

 ![Nginx port mapping](images/lab-04-port-mapping.png)

-Visit the service with the external `ip address` of you instance.
-You used this `IP` to ssh to the instance.
+Visit the service with in your browser on `workshop_instance<number>.gluo.cloud` and you should see a working `nginx` deployment.

 ## Task 5: clean up